Compare versions of OME

 Get started with OME

-Typically, the new OME capabilities are automatically enabled for your Office 365 organization.
+Typically, the new OME capabilities are automatically enabled for your organization.
 For more information about the new OME capabilities within your organization, see Set up new Office 365 Message Encryption capabilities.

 To start using legacy OME, if you have enabled Azure Information Protection, configure mail flow rules that use the rule action Apply the previous version of OME.
-For instructions, see Define mail flow rules to encrypt email messages in Office 365.
+For instructions, see Define mail flow rules to encrypt email messages.